 Even though the basic rules of the Verpflegungsmehraufwand can already seem complex, they don’t cover all cases.
 When spending money on specific categories, a specific regime may apply.

 Employees on a business trip need to pay close attention to the meals they’re having.
 When these are offered at no cost, or when meals are provided as part of the reimbursable travel or lodging, a percentage needs to be deducted from the allowance per calendar day.

-An example of this could be free breakfast supplied by the hotel where the employee is staying or a complimentary dinner offered at a conference.
-For 2020, the deductible percentages are:
+An example of this could be a free breakfast supplied by the hotel where the employee is staying or a complimentary dinner offered at a conference.
+For 2021, the deductible percentages are:

 - Breakfast: 20%